lukeforehand/deertracker/docs/DATASETS.md

-# Training dataset
+# Datasets

-This is a merging of crops from verious datasets, referenced below.
+Models are trained on crops extracted from various datasets, referenced below.

-* Bounding boxes were used for crops when provided with dataset.
+* Bounding boxes were used for crops when provided by data source.
 * Mega Detector was used on images with no bounding box, and manually curated.

 [Download crops]()